datalad-handbook/book/docs/intro/installation.rst

     .. code-block:: bat

-      > datalad-installer git-annex -m datalad/packages
+      > datalad-installer git-annex -m datalad:release

     This will download a recent git-annex, and configure it for your Git installation.
     The admin command prompt can be closed afterwards, all other steps do not need it.

-    For performance improvements, we recommend to also set the following git-annex configuration:
+    For performance improvements, regardless of which installation method you chose, we recommend to also set the following git-annex configuration:

     .. code-block:: bat